sivakumar-kailasam/cli-guides/content/addons.md

 ### Addon file structure

-In some ways, and addon is like a mini Ember app.
+In some ways, an addon is like a mini Ember app.
 It has a very similar file structure, uses a lot of the same API methods, and can do most things that components are able to do.

 <!-- add a file tree table and explanations -->
 <!-- include difference between app and addon namespace folders -->

-### Creating an addon component
+### Creating an addon component template

-To create a component that can be shared between apps, the process is a lot like creating a normal app component:
+To create a component template that can be shared between apps, the process is a lot like creating a normal app component:

 ```bash
 ember generate component <addon-name>